TRAINING CLASS INFORMATION

 7. Do not register for this Training Program if you cannot attend the Mandatory Orientation,

-rst day of class.
+and the first day of class.

 8. If you register and drop out or get pointed out by the attendance policy, you MUST wait one class cycle before you can register again.

-9. Paystubs are checked every 5 weeks, You must work at least 3 days/week (20 hours/week) to be eligible
+9. Paystubs are checked every 5 weeks.
+You must work at least 3 days/week (24 hours/week) to be eligible

 Testing Accommodations